mohmiim/MLIntroduction/session-3/README.md

 Convolution Neural Network is a special kind of neural network that had been proven to work very well with images.
 For example recognizing faces, animals, different types of objects and so on.

 To understand how CNN works we need to first understand what is the Convolution operation.
-Convolution operation is applying a specific filter to the image to extract specific feature by considering small quares of the inpout data and maintain their relationship.
+Convolution operation is applying a specific filter to the image to extract specific feature by considering small squares of the input data and maintain their relationship.
 Let's assume that our image is I and the Filter is K how can we apply the convolution operation  ?

 <p align="center">
 <img src="images/conv.png" >